Article – Clothing

 In today’s world, religious clothing is increasingly becoming a symbol of diversity and tolerance.
 It is a reminder that people of all faiths can live together in harmony and respect.

-Clothing, more than a mere covering, weaves a thread through the tapestry of world religions, embodying profound ideas and practices.
+Religious clothes, more than a mere covering, weave a thread through the tapestry of world religions, embodying profound ideas and practices.

-Buddhist monks and nuns wear simple saffron-colored robes made from dyes derived from the ground or plants, so as not to harm sentient beings.
+• Buddhist monks and nuns wear simple saffron-colored religious garbs such as robes made from dyes derived from the ground or plants so as not to harm sentient beings.

 Christianity: